Table of Contents

 • trackablePatchAmbiguity

-How to browse rating results
+How to view rating results

-• Log in to EasyAR web and enter the development center
+• Log in to EasyAR Web and enter the development center

 • Cloud recognition management

-• Select the activated image library
+• Select the activated gallery

-• Click Manage to enter image library management
+• Click Manage to enter gallery management

 • Select the target image